Explore Sonoma Flowers and Winery Gardens

 Lavender Love

-Bees N Blooms presents a Lavender Labyrinth, the largest in California.
-Stroll through the fragrant fields of eight different types of lavender and enjoy other flowers, as well.
-They have honeybees to visit, a tree nursery to peruse, and an organic vegetable garden.
+Bees N Blooms in Santa Rosa boasts the largest Lavender Labyrinth in California, where you can stroll through fragrant fields of eight different types of lavender on a beautifully constructed path.
+It’s an extraordinary sight and a treat for your senses.
+You’ll also enjoy lots of other flowers in bloom, plus there are honeybee hives to visit, a tree nursery to peruse, and an organic vegetable garden on site.

-Some of Sonoma County’s most breathtaking lavender is found at Matanzas Creek Winery in Bennett Valley.
-The winery planted spectacular, terraced lavender gardens in 1991, and each June they provide visitors with a fragrant and gorgeous welcome to the winery.
-The beautiful lavender fields are farmed to preserve the essence of the local ecosystem.
-Once the lavender reaches full bloom, it is hand-cut and the entire plant is utilized in the production of the winery’s bath, body, and home products.
+More breathtaking lavender in Santa Rosa can be found at Matanzas Creek Winery.
+The winery planted spectacular, terraced lavender gardens in 1991, and each June, they provide visitors with a fragrant and gorgeous welcome to the winery.
+The extraordinary lavender fields are carefully farmed to preserve the essence of the local ecosystem.
+Once the lavender reaches full bloom, it is hand-cut and utilized in the production of the winery’s bath, body, and home products.

 Share your experience using #SonomaCounty or #LifeOpensUp